DasT0m/DMH-BM-Userscript/README.md

 - The script only activates on `battlemetrics.com` domains
 - Try refreshing the page

+### SquadJS Monitor Not Working?
+- SquadJS integration requires server-side plugins to be running
+- If you see "Server offline" or "No data available" messages, the SquadJS plugins may not be configured on that server
+- Try switching servers using the dropdown in the monitor panel
+- Check the **API Status** indicator at the bottom of the monitor panel
+- The monitor panel can be **dragged** to reposition it if it's blocking other interface elements

 ### CBL Colors Not Showing?
 - CBL integration requires an internet connection
 - Some players may not have CBL history (will show as white/clean)